-From the early days of dial-up internet to today’s ultra-fast connections, the internet has come a long way over the past two decades.
-It has evolved from an expensive luxury to a technology that most of us can’t live without.
-Wi-Fi now has different bands and channels, which can confuse the average user.
-These are then segregated into Wi-Fi standards.
+From the early days of dial-up internet to today’s ultra-fast connections, the internet has evolved dramatically over the past two decades.
+What once was an expensive luxury has become a technology most of us cannot live without.
+At the heart of this transformation is Wi-Fi technology, which has undergone significant advancements to meet our growing connectivity needs.

 Table of Contents